 "What we should do instead is to try to do our best to dig up facts and let them speak for themselves.
 They may have things to say that often turn out to be quite surprising."
 (Massimo Polidoro)

-In this statement, I agree with Polidoro.
-The facts shall ultimately reveal many quite surprising things.
+In this statement, I agree with Polidoro and the facts shall ultimately reveal many quite surprising things.
 However, without research and reasoned scrutiny of all evidence without bias, a more complete truth shall elude those blind to it.
-The truth is not exclusive to either side of the Conspiracy debate; it is a combination of all the verified facts and proven statements.
+The truth is not exclusive to either side of the conspiracy debate; it is a combination of all the verified facts and proven statements from both sides.

 i.
 Hearings of the President's Commission Volume VI, Dr. Paul Peters, Dr. Charles Carrico, Dr. Robert McClelland, Dr. Malcolm Perry, Dr. Ronald Jones, Dr. Marion Jenkins, Dr. William Clark, Dr. Don Curtis, Dr. Gene Akin, Dr. Kenneth Salyer, Dr. Charles Baxter, Nurse Diana Bowron, Nurse Pat Hutton